 Once the patent expires or is abandoned, the protection from exploitation wanes.
 You no longer own the exclusive rights to the invention, and the proprietary information about your invention becomes available to the public.
 This means other people can create, improve upon, sell, import, distribute, and claim your invention for themselves without your permission.

 Are you ready to file your patent application?
 To make sure you're complying with the specific time limits, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.